DmIvanov/Books/README.md

 Sample project.

-The project is made under XCode 9 (9A235)
+The project is built under XCode 9, Swift 4

 Here is a simple app where user can interact with Google Books API.
   - https://developers.google.com/books